Lightbox (service): History

 In June 2014, Spark announced Lightbox (then called ShowmeTV), which allowed New Zealanders to stream TV shows, including Mad Men, Better Call Saul and Vikings.
 It was launched in August 2014.

 In January 2015, Lightbox partnered with Coliseum Sports Media to deliver a subscription-based sports streaming service called Lightbox Sport.
 Lightbox Sport included golf, English Premier League football and French Top 14 rugby.

 By March 2015, Lightbox faced competition from SVOD services Quickflix, Netflix and Neon.

 In October 2019, a Horizon Research survey of more than 1,000 New Zealanders found that 18% of those surveyed subscribed to Lightbox.
-By contrast, 59% subscribed to TVNZ OnDemand, 56% to Netflix, 29% to Sky, and 7% to Neon.
+By contrast, 59% subscribed to TVNZ OnDemand, 56% to Netflix, 29% to Sky, 28% to ThreeNow and 7% to Neon.

 In mid-December 2019, it was announced that Spark would be selling the Lightbox streaming service to the satellite television company Sky Television.
 Sky planned to merge Lightbox into its own online streaming service Neon on 7 July 2020.
 Spark also partnered with Sky to make the service available to Spark customers through the telecommunication company's entertainment offers during the first half of 2020.
 As part of the agreement, Sky met the operational costs of merging the two streaming services.